The China Global Conservation Fund is providing assistance to path-breaking conservation projects around the world.

 That way, fish stocks and coral reefs in Indonesia can recover and keep on providing for people and nature.

-In Brazil and Peru, the CGCF will help indigenous groups protect the Amazon and species like this Tufted Capuchin.
+In Brazil and Peru, the CGCF is helping indigenous groups protect the Amazon and species like this Tufted Capuchin.

 We've been working with the Oiapoque people since 2001 to demonstrate how biodiversity conservation can work alongside economic, social, and cultural needs.

-The CGCF will help further work with local communities and university researchers to keep river turtle populations stable.
+The CGCF is helping to further work with local communities and university researchers to keep river turtle populations stable.

-In Africa, the CGCF will advance work being done to protect species like the endangered Hirola antelope in Kenya.
+In Africa, the CGCF is advancing work being done to protect species like the endangered Hirola antelope in Kenya.